tugot17/pmpp/chapter-4/README.md

 **a.** The kernel uses 128 threads per block and 30 registers per thread.
 **b.** The kernel uses 32 threads per block and 29 registers per thread.
 **c.** The kernel uses 256 threads per block and 34 registers per thread.

+The full occupacy is achieved if the SM can utilize all 2048 threads.
+We have two limitting factors:
+1. The SM supports up to 32 blocks
+2. The SM supports up to 65,536.

+We need to operate under these limits.

+**a.**

+Maximum number of blocks based on the block size: `2048 / 128 = 16`. `16` is below the hardware limit of `32` blocks so this constraint is satisfied.

+Number of registers per block: `128 x 30 = 3,840` registers per block.
+Maximum number of blocks based on the registers per block:  `65,536 / 3,840 = 17`.
+17 is more than the limit impossed on us by the block size.

+So the total number of threads for this setting is: `16 x 128 = 2048` threads, so we get full utilization `(2048 / 2048 = 100%)

 ### Exercise 9
 A student mentions that they were able to multiply two 1024 × 1024 matrices using a matrix multiplication kernel with 32 × 32 thread blocks.
 The student is using a CUDA device that allows up to 512 threads per block and up to 8 blocks per SM.
 The student further mentions that each thread in a thread block calculates one element of the result matrix.
 What would be your reaction and why?